melvinonyia/melvinonyia/README.md

 As a self-motivated individual, I keep pursuing my passion for building amazing products that drive me to have an always be learning mentality and having passionate conversations with strangers or fellow techies on emerging technologies.

-JavaScript, React, Node.js, Python, Ruby, Java
+JavaScript, React, Node.js, Python, Ruby, Swift

 <!--
 **melvinonyia/melvinonyia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.